-Scars are usually forever, but you do have options when it comes to minimizing their appearance.
 Scars occur when damage is done to the dermis, which lies beneath the top layer of skin, the epidermis.
-Damage done only to the epidermis will usually heal without a scar.
+Damage done to the epidermis will usually heal without a scar.

 Available treatments for scar minimization include: